Energy-saving tumble drying tips

 The most energy-efficient tumble dryers on the market are gas-vented dryers and condenser dryers with heat pumps.

 Want to know which tumble dryer is best for you?
-Take a look at all of our tumble dryer reviews.
+Take a look at all of our tumble dryer reviews - and look out for our 'energy saver' logo, awarded to the most efficient dryers.

 Thrifty tumble-drying tips